 Chapter 45

-'Ian Tydon, why are your thoughts dwelling on my daughter.
+an Tydon, why are your thoughts still dwelling on my daughter.
 You'd better concentrate on the Force to start your healing process,' A soft voice whispered.

 "Who are you?"
 He asked again.

-A soft pleasant laugh sounded in his mind.'Don't you know who I am, Ian.'
+A soft pleasant laugh sounded in his mind.

 Ian Tydon was silent for several moments, then he murmured.

-"You just said I was thinking about Liane, you called her your daughter, then you must be Severini, Liane's mother.
-Liane told me your name.
-It's on her new ID-card, and she is very happy to know the name of her mother."
+"You just asked me why I was thinking of Liane, you called her your daughter, then you must be Severini, Liane's mother.
+My master has found evidence on Morantan Liane is your daughter.
+She is very happy to know the name of her mother."

 'Good guess, Ian.
 Yes, I am Severini Solichor, and Liane is my daughter.'